 Adding Google Tag Manager to your Squarespace site

-In this step, you'll install the GTM code you got from Google Tag Manager on your Squarespace site.
+In this step, you’ll install the Google Tag Manager code you got from Google Tag Manager on your Squarespace site.

 Log in to your Squarespace account, select the website that you want to add Google Tag Manager to.

 On the sidebar click “Settings”, “Advanced”, and “Code Injection” functionality.

 Paste the header code snippets you got from Google Tag Manager, according to the picture below:

 Click “Save” and that’s it!
 All that’s left is to check and see if everything is working properly in real-time.

 To wrap things up, let’s make sure everything is working correctly.